 Google Analytics, Google My Business and Google Webmaster will give you all of the information you need.

 Google Webmaster will show you how many times your website showed up in search results, where you are ranked, and how many times your site was clicked on.
 This conversion rate is critical for measurement and adjusting your SEO strategy.

 See below – as an example:

 Looking at the four keywords, the first query provides the biggest opportunity for improvement.
 At seventh position, the result is evidently on page 1 and impressions are high.
 We need to work on the click through rate (CTR) of the first query to boost the success of this keyword as the impressions (the amount of times the site was seen in a search result) are high, and (most likely) the result is on page one (Position 7).
 This shows an opportunity.
 Though the CTR is high on the fourth query below, the impressions are low – we are better off spending our time on the queries where we are shown more frequently.

 Google Analytics will show you your clicks from SEO, and you can link this through to your goals.

 Of the 2,804 clicks to the website, 105 resulted in a goal completion.
 This percentage rate is okay, but we’re aiming for higher and we now need to look at the page that the users landed on to see how it can work harder to push visitors to a goal completion.

 Google My Business (left) will let you know how many people have called you, asked for directions, or clicked on a page result.
 It provides month by month reporting.

 We’re pretty happy with these month on month results.
-We now need to touch base with the client and find out what happend with those phone calls and those who visited in store.
+We now need to touch base with the client and find out what happened with those phone calls and those who visited in store.

 Once these metrics are set up and monitored, you have ensured that any resources put towards SEO are working harder for you, as you have strategic measurable results.

 Want to have a conversation about Search Engine Optimisation?
 Can we help in setting up these metrics for you, or optimising your website for search?
 Would you like more details of the success stories we’ve had in providing an SEO Marketing Service to our clients?
 Call us on 0424 397 207 to have a chat.